PLUG ALERT: The Klein Law Firm - GuruFocus.com

 Plug Power Inc. NEWS - PLUG NEWS

-CLASS ACTION CASE DETAILS: The filed complaint alleges that Plug Power was unable to effectively manage its supply chain and product manufacturing, resulting in reduced revenues and margins, increased inventory levels, and several large deals being delayed until at least 2023, among other issues.
-As a result, defendant’s statements about the Company’s business, operations, prospects, and ability to effectively manage its supply chain and production lacked a reasonable basis.
+CLASS ACTION CASE DETAILS: According to the filed complaint, Plug was unable to effectively manage its supply chain and product manufacturing, resulting in reduced revenues and margins, increased inventory levels, and several large deals being delayed until at least 2023, among other issues.
+As a result, defendant's statements about the Company's business, operations, prospects, and ability to effectively manage its supply chain and production lacked a reasonable basis.

 ABOUT KLEIN LAW FIRM